 The Southern gentleman and ladies of Nashville enjoyed a lifestyle

-around a myriad of social events and they demanded the latest New York
+around a myriad of social events, and they demanded the latest New York

 century, Raphael Z. Levy, one of the founder’s sons, took over the family

 business, moving the store to Fourth Ave North.

-In the 1920’s his sons, Herbert and Alfred Levy Sr, came to work to
+However, in the 1920’s his sons, Herbert and Alfred Levy Sr, came to work to

 continue the iconic family business, and by the 1940’s, the business passed

 into the hands of another generation of Zadoc’s descendants, Ralph Z Levy, Sr. and A. J. Levy Jr.

-heights of success, presenting upscale designer apparel for men and women along with custom tailoring services that stay true
+heights of success, presenting upscale designer apparel for men and women along with custom

-to Levy’s roots.
-Today, Levy’s is recognized as the oldest men’s clothing store in America and one of the best in the nation.
+As a result, today, Levy’s is the oldest men’s clothing store in America and one of the best in the nation.